 Here’s my recommendation: switch to an enterprise SEO platform that overcomes all the above challenges at once.

 First, by combining data from multiple sources and enriching it with its own insights, an enterprise-level platform gives you the versatility you need to report on your efforts fully.

 Using a platform that adds no restrictions on the amount of data you can access, review, correlate and analyze allows you to dive as deep into the information as needed.
 That’s without having to worry about accruing more costs by increasing data usage.

-You don’t have to budget for multiple license renewals either.
+You don’t have to budget for multiple license renewals, either.

-The Benefits of Using an Enterprise SEO Platform vs. Multiple Solutions
+An SEO Platform vs. Multiple Point Solutions

 - A platform brings all your data in one place.
 You don’t have to switch between tools or create complex Excel sheets to correlate information.